denguir/student-teacher-anomaly-detection/README.md

 * (Optional) Run resnet18_training.py script to train resnet18 further on your dataset
 ```
 cd src
-python3 resnet18_training.py carpet
+python3 resnet18_training.py --dataset carpet
 ```

 * Run teacher_training.py to distil the knowledge of resnet18 on a smaller neural network.
 This will speed up the processing of images.
-This neural network, called the Teacher, outputs a 512-dimensional description vector for each patch of size **65x65** of the image
+This neural network, called the Teacher, outputs a 512-dimensional description vector for each patch of size <patch_size> of the image.
+The supported patch_size values are:
+    * size = 17, effective if we are looking for small size anomalies
+    * size = 33, effective if we are looking for medium size anomalies
+    * size = 65, effective if we are looking for big size anomalies
 ```
 cd src
 python3 teacher_training.py --dataset carpet --patch_size 33